coala/coala/docs/Users/Install.md

 ## gettext

 coala uses gettext to be available in your language.
-If you do not install gettext before the installation, you will only be able to use coala in english.
+If you do not install gettext before installing coala from source, you will only be able to use coala in english.
+(Of course, any binary distribution, like wheel, contains readily compiled translations.)

 Please install gettext via your favorite package manager if you are running linux.